 Learn more about Launch in the below demo.

 Tealium is a heavyweight in the TMS world.
-At one point, their tag management solution powering 25 percent of the top 100 Internet Retailers and continues to be a great solution to consider for organizations with complex requirements or more than one high-traffic website.
+At one point, their enterprise tag management solution powering 25 percent of the top 100 Internet Retailers and continues to be a great solution to consider for organizations with complex requirements or more than one high-traffic website.

 Tealium iQ Tag Management allows for easy deployment and management of web tags, while giving digital marketers the ability to try out new technologies and take control of their marketing technology stack.